Time Travel and Modern Devices: Science Fiction?

 The birth of science fiction as we know it has a long history, dating back probably to Jules Verne’s Twenty Thousand Leagues Under the Sea.
 At the time he wrote that book, (published in 1870), there was no such thing as a submarine vessel of this nature.
 This was pure fantasy and science fiction.

-Though the very first trials of submarine vessels originated with the American Civil War, circa 1862 or 3, with the H.L.
-Hunley, used by the Confederacy against the Union forces, it was strictly a weapon of war, and not a practical vessel in which to live for extended voyages.
-If news of this (fatal) experiment reached Verne, it may have served as inspiration for his book.
+The very first trials of submarine vessels originated with the American Civil War, circa 1862 or 3, with the H.L.
+Hunley.
+Used by the Confederacy against the Union forces, it was strictly a weapon of war, and not a practical vessel in which to live for extended voyages.
+It was a failure, however, as none of the soldiers survived the experiment.
+If news of this fatal experiment reached Verne, it may have served as inspiration for his book.

 This is not so.
 Twenty Thousand Leagues is a distance equal to a little over eight times the diameter of the Earth itself, so that is not possible as a depth.
-Rather, it refers to the total distance traveled while submerged (at various depths).
-See chart below for an easy understanding of this concept.
+Rather, it refers to the total distance traveled while submerged at various depths.
+(See chart below.)

 Easy Comparison of Jules Verne's Concept With Real Distances